Queensland’s best camping spots revealed for the long weekend

 Byfield National Park, Capricorn

-Boasting 12 kilometres of impressive coastline and four beaches, Byfield National Park (just over one hour north of Rockhampton) has some great campsites tucked away behind the foredunes along Nine Mile Beach, along with plenty of acreage to explore.
-Check out the Orange Bowl and Stockyard Point, and try your luck with the fish at Five Rocks Beach – apparently they’re ravenous!
+Boasting 12 kilometres of impressive coastline and four beaches, Byfield National Park (just over one hour north of Rockhampton) has some great campsites tucked away behind the foredunes along Nine Mile Beach, along with plenty of acreages to explore.
+Check out the Orange Bowl and Stockyard Point, and try your luck with the fish at Five Rocks Beach – apparently, they’re ravenous!